Tâb

-Tâb (طاب) is the name of a running-fight board game played in several Muslim (mostly Arab) countries, and a family of similar board games played in North Africa (as sîg) and West Asia, from Iran to West Africa and from Turkey to Somalia, where a variant called deleb is played.
+Tâb (طاب) is the name of a running-fight board game played in several Muslim (mostly Arab) countries, and a family of similar board games played in North Africa (as اللعبه السيق, romanized: sîg) and West Asia, from Iran to West Africa and from Turkey to Somalia, where a variant called deleb is played.
 The rules and boards can vary widely across the region though almost all consist of boards with three or four rows.
 A reference to "al-tâb wa-l-dukk" (likely a similar game) occurs in a poem of 1310.

 Gameplay

 The game described here was recorded by Edward William Lane in Egypt in the 1820s.

 Egyptian tâb is played by two players on a board, often delineated at the ground.
 The board is four squares wide, and usually an odd number of squares long, usually from 7 to 15, but formerly up to 29 squares.
 Numbering the four rows 1, 2, 3 and 4, from the start one player has one (nominally) white piece in each field of row 1, and the other a (nominally) black piece in each field of row 4.
 The pieces may be stones or made from burnt clay.
 In Egypt, the pieces are referred to as kelb, meaning dog.

 As in the Ancient Egyptian game Senet and the Korean game Yut, four sticks of a roughly semi-circular cross-section are used as dice.
 The flat sides are (nominally) white, and the rounded sides are (nominally) black.
 The value of a throw depends on the number of black and white sides showing, as indicated in the following table.